onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 ### 6.2 Adding Webhook Connector

 You'll be directed to the workflow design area.
 From the left panel, grab a **Webhook** component and drop it onto the work area.
-The Webhook serves as the connection bridge between Shuffler and Splunk to receive filtered alert data.
+The Webhook serves as the connection bridge between Shuffler and Splunk, receiving filtered alert data.

 ![image](https://github.com/user-attachments/assets/b43e1d44-5cfe-4377-96a8-d6b9e81b67de)
 _Workflow designer showing the Webhook component that will receive alert data from our Splunk detection rule._